Open-Towns/Open-Towns/README.md

 This repository is the result of that decision.

 # Repository Contents

-- Full source code of the game
+* Full source code of the game
-- Basic game data (.ini files, .xml files)
+* Basic game data (.ini files, .xml files)

 # Code License

-The source code is released under the [GNU GPL v3 license][LICENSE].
+The source code is released under the [GNU GPL v3 license](./LICENSE).

 In simple terms:

-- You can use, study, and modify the code
+* You can use, study, and modify the code
-- You can redistribute it
+* You can redistribute it
-- If you distribute a modified version, you must also release it under GPL and make the source code available
+* If you distribute a modified version, you must also release it under GPL and make the source code available

-See the [LICENSE][] file for the full text.
+See the [LICENSE](./LICENSE) file for the full text.

-# Contributions & Forks
+# Contributions \& Forks

 You are welcome to fork the project, experiment, or create your own versions.